kimjoonghokim/Fetch/search/SSDP/README.md

 3. **Leader Node & Diversity Reward (Inter-Cluster)**
 Leader = highest-scoring cluster representative.
-Other clusters sufficiently different from leader receive a diversity reward.
-Diversity reward decays with depth: strong early, weaker deeper.
+Other clusters sufficiently different from the leader receive a diversity reward.
+The reward decays with depth to encourage exploration early on and exploitation in later stages.

+The reward is calculated using an exponential decay:
+`reward = initial_reward * (decay_factor ** depth)`

 4. **Node Scoring Function**